Consumer Information

 Standard Contract Forms

-An image of a contract The NCREC does not require the use of any standard form contracts or addenda.
+The NCREC does not require the use of any standard form contracts or addenda.
 However, there are standard form contracts and addenda drafted by the North Carolina Association of Realtors® together with the North Carolina Bar Association.
 These forms are made available to Realtor members or through a licensed North Carolina attorney.

 Many licensed brokers are also members of the National Association of Realtors®.
 A broker licensed by NCREC is not required to become a REALTOR®; although many do voluntarily join this private professional organization.